MOST RECENT

 • Class A, B and C. Commercial drivers licenses, CDLs.

-Applying for your first driving license and don't know which one to choose?
+Applying for your first NYS driving license and don't know which one to choose?
 You should probably think about getting a regular operators license first, which is the most basic license type out there.
 It allows you to operate all common vehicles and chances are that you will not need any other drivers license.
 However, if at some point you find that your regular license is not enough, you can always visit the DMV, take the required training and upgrade to another type of the New York driving license.

 Graduated Driver's License